-- Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, sawcutting on station platforms, pot holing for utility location, clear and grub, tree trimming/removal, conduit installation, abandoned signal cable removal, permanent fence installation, fiber optic cable installation, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species including nesting bird surveys ahead of project activities. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - BMPs installation will continue in accordance with the project-specific SWPPP, and ESA staking and fencing will continue to be maintained, to delineate jurisdictional waterways, and other potentially sensitive areas, that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be maintained prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species.
+- Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, sawcutting on station platforms, pot holing for utility location, tree trimming/removal, conduit installation, abandoned signal cable removal, permanent fence installation, fiber optic cable installation, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species including nesting bird surveys ahead of project activities.
+Preconstruction nesting bird surveys during the nesting bird season will continue (nesting bird season is defined as February 1 through September 15); and protocol-level surveys for sensitive avian species will continue for the 2021 breeding season at previously identified potential habitat location. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - BMPs installation will continue in accordance with the project-specific SWPPP, and ESA staking and fencing will continue to be maintained, to delineate jurisdictional waterways, and other potentially sensitive areas, that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be maintained prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species.